 Unlike Universities and Institutes, where students usually have very little, if any, choice in regards to who their teachers are, opting for individual classes does allow the student or their parents to pick a tutor that they feel comfortable with.
 You can choose the right teacher, who can inspire and engage, can really make a big difference for the language learner.
 You can also opt for multiple sessions per week.
 Thus such language students can complete the course in a short time.

 There are three disadvantages too.
 Firstly these classes are expensive.
 Unlike fixed fee for group classes, you have to shell out a certain amount for each class.
-Whatever is decided, the overall price will be much higher than group classes.
+Whatever is decided, the overall price will be much higher than in group classes.
 Secondly, There is no opportunity to interact with other students, competitive feelings, develop a group dynamic and to participate in any discussion.
-And lastly, these private tutions may become boring if the teacher does not find new approaches or the learner does not respond to the instructor.
+And lastly, these private tuitions may become boring if the teacher does not find new approaches or the learner does not respond to the instructor.

 Which foreign language course is the best?